Andres-G-Gomez/andres-g-gomez.github.io/_projects/5_project.md

 importance: 1
 category: Research
 ---
-<h1 class="bold-left-underlined">A Deep Dive into its Encoder and Revolutionary DCNv3 Operator</h1>
+<h1 class="bold-left-underlined">-A Deep Dive into its Encoder and Revolutionary DCNv3 Operator</h1>
 By Andres G. Gomez

 I.	Article Purpose